 - 1. New roads, driveways, and drainage systems should be designed, constructed, and maintained in accordance with the municipal subdivision regulations, street standards, and any recommendations of the Town's road foreman.
 When possible, residential development should be designed to avoid direct access to major roads from individual lots.
 Subdivision roads and driveways should be designed to allow safe access by fire and emergency services. - 2.
-Additions and improvements to the transportation system should be designed to minimize impacts on residential areas and avoid the loss of parks and recreation areas, agricultural land, natural resources, and wildlife habitat. - 3.
-All Town transportation projects should incorporate "complete streets" principles (Vermont Department of Health 2012) to accommodate all transportation users regardless of age, ability or transportation preferences.
+Additions and improvements to the transportation system should be designed to minimize impacts on residential areas and avoid the loss of parks and recreation areas, agricultural land, natural resources, and wildlife habitat.

+- 3. All Town transportation projects should incorporate "complete streets" principles (Vermont Department of Health 2012) to accommodate all transportation users regardless of age, ability or transportation preferences.
 These principles encourage bicycle and pedestrian uses along roads and need to be incorporated in the planning, design and construction phases. - 4.
-Major transportation improvements and investments should be encouraged to enhance villages and important existing highways, with minimal or no investment for new roads serving remote and mountainous areas. - 5.
-Proposed transportation facilities should, to the degree possible, utilize existing highway alignments. - 6.
+The Town should support the widespread use of electric vehicles (EV) by encouraging businesses and municipal sites to install EV charging stations. - 5.
+Major transportation improvements and investments should be encouraged to enhance villages and important existing highways, with minimal or no investment for new roads serving remote and mountainous areas. - 6.
+Proposed transportation facilities should, to the degree possible, utilize existing highway alignments. - 7.
 Commercial and industrial developments should provide adequate on-site parking, and include provisions for safe and efficient vehicular ingress and egress.
 To the extent possible, adjacent commercial or industrial uses should make use of common parking and access drives.
-Parking in the rear area with buildings closer to the Street should be encouraged to reduce multiple access onto local and state highways. - 7.
+Parking in the rear area with buildings closer to the Street should be encouraged to reduce multiple access onto local and state highways. - 8.
 Scenic roads should be maintained for their scenic value while providing safe access for residents.
 Road construction and maintenance should be consistent with scenic values (width, alignment, roadside vegetation, etc.)